srp324/Hospital-Organ-Transplant-Visualizer/README.md

 A Neo4j backed GraphQL API providing hospital organ transplant data.

 ## Motivation
 This was just a personal project to feed my curiosity around graph databases, a little bit of web scraping, and full stack operations.
 It was nice to get my mind around graph database schemas and visualizing different relationships in data when simply looking at a CSV file.
 I decided to use GraphQL to query the Neo4j Database after it was set up.
 When I stumbled across the SRTR hospital organ transplant page, I thought it would be convenient to set up a graph database for the information since the hospital's are involved with multiple organ transplants, each with their own rate and volume for both adult and pediatric patients, which can be seen modeled in the screenshots below.
+I also wanted to allow users to visualize the data that was returned from this database in a neat way so it was nice to learn how to handle the front end and back end flow.

 ## Process
 I scraped the data from https://www.srtr.org/transplant-centers/.
 The code for this is contained within the `neo4jscrape` branch.